 Our butter chicken recipe left you here: with a pan full of tender chicken in a rich, spicy sauce kicked up with our Bravado Spice Ancho Masala Scorpion-Reaper Hot Sauce.
 And really, that wouldn't have been a bad place to stop.
 Serve with some basmati rice and warm naans and call it a day.
 But that's not who you are, not if you're still here reading how to make a butter chicken Crunchwrap.
-You're a rare breed of culinary explorer who dares to go where naan has never gone before (or perhaps where naan SHOULD have gone before).
+You're a rare breed of a culinary explorer who dares to go where naan has never gone before (or perhaps where naan SHOULD have gone before).

-You can fry your own tostadas by just frying some corn tortillas in a bit of oil until they're crisp if you want, but there are plenty of great options already out there.
-You could also make the butter chicken Crunchwrap with baked tostadas but be careful as they can break sharply.
+You can make your own tostadas by just frying some corn tortillas in a bit of oil until they're crisp if you want, but there are plenty of great options already out there.
+You could also make the butter chicken Crunchwrap with baked tostadas but be careful as they can break easily.
 We added about a tablespoon of cheese and 4-5 pieces of warm Butter Chicken on top to help it melt a bit.
 You don't want to overstuff your Crunchwrap, or it will make it difficult to close and even more challenging to eat.

-Our Butter Chicken recipe already has some Ancho Masala Scorpion-Reaper Hot Sauce in it, but if you're using some leftover takeout we HIGHLY recommend punching it up with the hot sauce.
+Our Butter Chicken recipe already has some Ancho Masala Scorpion-Reaper Hot Sauce in it, but if you're using some leftover takeout, we HIGHLY recommend punching it up with the hot sauce.
 Trust us.
 It's just better.
 You don't need much.
-If you're adding it directly to the wrap, just add a couple drops.
+If you're adding it directly to the wrap, add a couple of drops.
 The Ancho Masala hot sauce is our hottest sauce yet, and a little goes a long way.

 1/4 c - Bravado Spice Butter Chicken